wargoth/rasp-docker-script/drjack-wrf3/README.md

 ```

 # Building
-Read comments in the script and download files mentioned in the script into the directory so you don't have to hit rasp.inn.leedsmet.ac.uk
+Read comments in the script and download files mentioned in the script into the directory so you don't have to hit rasp-uk.uk
 server every time you build the image.
 Backup of these files: https://www.dropbox.com/sh/n25p0nz6bgvjzlb/AADGw1FeL-cY8ssBtMp-DT50a?dl=0

 Run: